 A single dose of EZOVIR is all that is necessary for treating each episode of cold

 dose may be taken.
-However, do not repeat this treatment within 7 days.
+However, treatment should not be repeated within 7 days.

-If you take too much (Overdose)
+If you take too much (overdose)

-Immediately telephone your doctor or the Australian Poisons Information Centre (telephone number
+Immediately telephone your doctor or the Poisons Information Centre (telephone number

-you or anyone else may have taken too much EZOVIR® Cold Sore Relief.
+you or anyone else may have taken too much EZOVIR.

 Taking too much EZOVIR may affect the kidneys.
 In people who already have kidney problems

 it may, rarely, lead to kidney failure if their dose is not correctly lowered.